tsuru/tsuru/docs/using/deploying.rst

 Select a deployment process
 ---------------------------

-tsuru supports three ways of deployment (git, app-deploy, Docker image):
+tsuru supports two ways of deployment (app deploy, Docker image):

-Git
-+++

-Git deployments are based on tsuru `platforms` and are useful if you want to track the difference between the deployments.

-:doc:`Learn how to deploy applications using Git </using/quickstart>`.

-app-deploy
+app deploy
 ++++++++++

-The `app-deploy` deployments are based on tsuru `platforms` and are useful for automated deployments.
+The `app deploy` deployments are based on tsuru `platforms` and are useful for automated deployments.

-:doc:`Learn how to deploy applications using app-deploy </using/app-deploy>`.
+:doc:`Learn how to deploy applications using app deploy </using/app-deploy>`.

 Docker image
 ++++++++++++